IStreamPlanet

-iStreamPlanet is a Seattle, Washington-based company which processes and delivers live video broadcasts over the internet.
-A majority stake of iStreamPlanet was acquired by Turner Broadcasting in 2015 and is currently operated by Warner Bros.
+iStreamPlanet was a Seattle, Washington-based company that processes and delivers live video broadcasts over the internet.
+A majority stake of iStreamPlanet was acquired by Turner Broadcasting in 2015 and was lastly operated by Warner Bros.
 Discovery.
 The company was founded in 2000 by former basketball player Mio Babic.

-iStreamPlanet has streamed a number of major sporting events, including every NCAA Division I men's basketball tournament since 2017, every Olympics since 2010, the Super Bowl, the FIFA World Cup, and Formula One auto racing.
+iStreamPlanet streamed a number of major sporting events, including NCAA Division I men's basketball tournaments, the Olympics, the Super Bowl, the FIFA World Cup, and Formula One auto racing.

+iStreamPlanet was formally shutdown in 2023 with 25 employees laid off.
+Months before this, external companies had been told that iStreamPlanet was changing models to no longer have external customers outside of Warner Bros.
+Discovery.

 Customers

-While not all of iStreamPlanet's live video streaming customers are publicly known, some of their large customers are publicly acknowledged, including:
+While not all of iStreamPlanet's live video streaming customers were publicly known, some of their large customers are publicly acknowledged, including: